bohulenkov14/observability-worshop/README.md

 # Observability Workshop
 Goal - try out observability tools with a simple distributed system inplemented in kotlin

+## Problem 1
+You receive alert about transaction processing taking longer than expected.
+Critical level alert.

 ## Technology Used
 - Kotlin
 - Http4k